 - Full financial protection »

-- A pre-voyage night in a hotel in Ushuaia is included with the Sea Spirit and Greg Mortimer
+- A pre-voyage night in a hotel in Ushuaia is included with the Sea Spirit, Greg Mortimer, Ocean Diamond and World Explorer.

 Please contact us for full details and to discuss the options best for you.

 Your voyage begins where the world ends, from Ushuaia, the southernmost city on the planet.
 Departing in the afternoon, set sail for the mountain-fringed Beagle Channel.

 Over the next two days on the Drake Passage you'll enjoy some of the same experiences encountered by the great polar explorers who first charted these regions in years gone by, from cool salt breezes, rolling seas and maybe spot a whale or two.
 After passing the Antarctic Convergence – Antarctica’s natural boundary, formed when north-flowing cold waters collide with warmer sub-Antarctic seas – you enter the circum-Antarctic upwelling zone.
 Here you will notice a change in wildlife and is a great area for keen birders with many different varieties flying the skies.

 Explore the icy coast of the western Antarctic Peninsula.
 Once in the Gerlache Strait there are several opportunities for landings where you can set foot on Antarctica itself.
 Often seen in this area are Gentoo penguins, leopard seals, Weddell seals, minke whales and the mighty humpback whale.
 If ice conditions allow, the ship will sail into the Weddell Sea where colossal icebergs welcome you as you arrive on the eastern side of the Antarctic Peninsula.
 There is the possibility of visiting Brown Bluff, located in the ice-clogged Antarctic Sound as well as Paulet Island, with its large population of Adélie penguins.